ruby/date/README.md

 	    #=> #<Date: 2001-02-03 ...>
 ```

-All date objects are immutable; hence cannot modify themselves.
+All `Date` objects are immutable; hence cannot modify themselves.

 The concept of a date object can be represented as a tuple of the day count, the offset and the day of calendar reform.